aquaman48/Projects/C Projects/Trivia_Game/Trivia-Game.md

 ![Exit](https://github.com/aquaman48/Projects/blob/main/C%20Projects/Screenshots/Exit.jpg)

+## Code Break-Down

+Alot of the code that was used here goes off the basics of the C language.
+The main concept that is used here is `switch:case` statements and the use of a `do-while` loop.

+### Variables and Functions

+- Global Variable
+  - int giResponse = 0;
+  - `This is how we are keeping track of the users selection at the main menu.`

+In this program and in the current form that it is in only really has 2 variables.
+One in which is global and the other is local for the functions.
 In the do while loop on line 20 you can see system("CLS"); ![cls](https://github.com/aquaman48/Projects/blob/main/C%20Projects/Screenshots/Code-Snippets/cls.png)

 `Note: This is clearing the screen with each selection.
 Instead of repeating in a line on our screen, we will see it only one time.`